*Updated for 2022!

 People ask me all the time…What is an Android TV box and why do I want one?
 On this page, you will find all the answers that you need.
 What exactly is an Android TV box?
 How is it different from other streaming devices?
 What can you do with it?
 And why might you choose Android over competitors on the market?

 An Android TV box is simply a TV box running the Android operating system.
 This is the same operating system as the one running on your smartphone, tablet, and millions of other devices throughout the world.

-Usually, the operating system is slightly older than the OS running on your phone; it might be Oreo (Android 8) or Pie (Android 9).
-But pretty much all of the apps you can run on your Android smartphone, you can run on your Android TV box.
+Usually, the operating system is slightly older than the OS running on your phone; it might be Android 9 or 10, for example, but pretty much all of the apps you can run on your Android smartphone, you can run on your Android TV box.